MuTRAP: Multi-trigger Trojans Attacking Robot Task Planning Systems: Results and Analysis

 \subsection{Trojan-Attack Results: Planning Only}

-In Table~\ref{tab:CDA-ASR}, we report the performance of Robo-Troj across three different architectures.
-We trained each model by sampling two optimal triggers and evaluated ASR in both.
+Table~\ref{tab:CDA-ASR} shows the performance of \algname~across seven different architectures to show its generalizability.
+We trained each model using two triggers and evaluated ASR for both individually for the entire test set.
 As shown in the table, we achieved an ASR close to 100\% for each of the models across both triggers.
-The high ASR demonstrates the efficacy of the triggers without disrupting one another, validating Hypo-1 regarding the effectiveness of the attack in generating malicious plans whenever a trigger word is present in the input.

-Furthermore, GPT-J-6B and Llama-2-7B models retained $100\%$ CDA as shown in Table ~\ref{tab:CDA-ASR}.
-The GPT2-Large model showed a minimal CDA drop of only $0.1\%$, which can be attributed to its superior attack performance, which may result in the model being over-fitted on the attacked samples.
-Nevertheless, the Robo-Troj attack has little to no impact on the model's benign operation, validating the Hypo-2 model robustness.
+The high ASR of individual triggers demonstrates the efficacy without disrupting one another, validating Hypothesis H1 regarding the effectiveness of the attack in generating malicious plans whenever a trigger word is present in the input.
+In particular, Deepseek models show a slight decrease in ASR ($\sim$2\%), indicating that deepseek models are slightly more robust against attack due to their reasoning ability, nonetheless, the resulting ASR is still catastrophic.
+Furthermore, GPT-J-6B and Llama-2-7B models retained $100\%$ CDA as shown in Table~\ref{tab:CDA-ASR}, while others showed a minimal CDA drop.
+Nevertheless, the \algname~attack has almost no impact on the model's benign operation, validating Hypothesis H2 on the model's robustness.
+Appendix~\ref{appendix:diff_mal_behav_for_diff_trig} shows further results validating H1 and H2.

-Table~\ref{tab:Quality of text metrics}, shows the quality of our generated task plans for clean input (e.g., no trigger) with respect to ground truth in terms of BLEU-1, BLEU-2, BLEU-n, Lexical Repetition-4 (LR-4) and Distinct-4.
-Here, for each representative model, we reported the results of a benign model trained with clean data only (see ``$\textit{No Attack}$'' columns in the table), which serves as a baseline for clean performance evaluation.
-We compare it with the results of the Robo-Troj model (see ``$\textit{After Attack}$'' columns in the table) while using clean input.
-It clearly shows that even after successful execution of Robo-Troj attack, the benign performance of the compromised model remains very close to the clean model across each metric, even beating the clean model in several cases.
-It concludes that proposed Robo-Troj does not deteriorate benign model performance and can generate reasonable task plans, ensuring the stealthiness of the attack, hence proving Hypo-3, plan quality.